 On the island, many tourist activities are waiting for you.
 From ancient ruins, to restaurants and shops in the city, and a bike tour of the wild greenlands, there is no shortage of options to fully enjoy this unique place.

 Calmer in low season, the anchorage is very popular in July and August.
-Several hundred boats are present in the area, but you can always find a quieter time slot to enjoy the island.
-In addition, the space over which the anchorage area extends, can comfortably accommodate a large number of boaters.
-The beauty of the anchorage justifies its popularity.
+However, the space over which the anchorage area extends, can comfortably accommodate a large number of boaters.

 In the warmth of summer evenings, glowing lights illuminate the Rock of Er Yoc’h sitting in the middle of the anchorage.
 A picturesque and unique landscape, reminder of the pronounced mysticism that inhabits the Brittany Islands.
 A destination of choice not to be missed!

 Between the island of Saint Nicolas and the island of Bananec, the anchorage extends over long sandbanks that are typical of the shallow waters of the Glénan archipelago.
 The anchorage is fairly exposed from West to the East by North, and can get rolly in bad weather.
-Otherwise, you will have no trouble securing your anchor in the sand of these shallow waters, or by tying your boat to one of the 32 buoys available (15 euros for one night).
+Otherwise, you will have no trouble securing your anchor in the sand of these shallow waters, or by tying your boat to one of the 32 buoys available.

-The island, natural and unspoiled, is the perfect starting point for a day in the sun on its white sand beaches, where you will enjoy an incredible feeling of freedom.
+The island, natural and unspoiled, is the perfect starting point for a day in the sun where you will enjoy an incredible feeling of freedom.
 It is a small green land highlighted by white sandy coastlines.
 In addition, this small piece of lost land is bordered by waters of multiple colors: sometimes translucent and sometimes deep blue, they are unique and a beauty to contemplate.
-In the evening, impressive sunsets will delight both amateur and professional photographers.

 Port aux Anglais : The solitary semaphore.